pdrobny/MonReader/README.md

 For voice cloning an 11 sec recording of my own voice in .wav was used.

 ## Methods
+Page-Flip Detection:
-Page-Flip Detection:  Custom built (PaulNet) and pre-trained CCN image classification models(ResNet50, EfficientNetB0, and MobileNetV2) were tested and evaluated.
-Weights and Biases (wandb.ai) was used to evaluate and log the accuracy of the different models, optimizers, pooling methods and number of epochs.
+- Custom built CCN image classification model (PaulNet) and pre-trained CCN image classification models(ResNet50, EfficientNetB0, and MobileNetV2) were tested and evaluated.
+- Weights and Biases (wandb.ai) was used to evaluate and log the accuracy of the different models, optimizers, pooling methods and number of epochs.

 OCR Text Extraction: A wordcloud showed data scientist, data analyst, and machine learning were frequently used words in the titles of candidates.
 A box plot was used show screening score ranges by country.
 Chloropeth maps were used to average screening by country.